 Students in the Natural Science program take courses in a wide spectrum of science subjects, plus complete a minor in one of these subjects.
 The minor gives students an area of specialization.
 Graduates of the Natural Science program often enroll in the UH Hilo secondary teacher licensure program following graduation.
 Other graduates pursue non-teaching careers.

 Read the short Natural Science brochure, Is the Natural Science Major for you?
+(PDF)

 Goals for Student Learning in the Major

 The primary educational objective of the Natural Science program is the development of a solid foundation in the concepts, goals, and methods of a variety of science disciplines.
 Students can expect to build a strong knowledge base in the fundamental sciences of chemistry and physics, and to receive a broad introduction to other disciplines, such as astronomy, computer science, geology, oceanography, and the philosophy of science.
 Students choose among three curricular concentrations: (1) general science, (2) physical science, or (3) environmental science.